 Infectious RiskChoose Transfusion-Ready, Pathogen-Reduced Platelets.
 Today.

-Every day, blood transfusion saves thousands of lives around the world.
+Every day, blood transfusions save thousands of lives around the world.

 These transfusions, however, are not without risk.1

 Blood can contain potentially harmful elements which can be transmitted to the patient, such as bacteria, viruses (Zika, West Nile Virus, Chikungunya), parasites, and emerging pathogens.
 Thorough testing can reduce some of the known infectious risks, but these tests do not always detect emerging or re-emerging diseases.

 ~1:1500-2500 platelet units are estimated to contain infectious bacteria despite contamination testing.1,2

 - Transfused patients receive ~6 platelet units, as is common in oncology care, increasing the potential risk of receiving a contaminated unit to ~1:250-4002,3